-After two years of Covid cancellations, July 3rd 2022 was the 16th running of the Sydney Metropolitan Turkey Trot, the premier point to point event of the Sydney orienteering calendar.
-There were three courses available: Short (8km), Medium (12km) and Long (20km).
-Each course has multiple maps.
-The start and finish location was at the George Bell Pavilion, Castle Hill Showground, and the course traversed bush tracks, street and reserves of Castle Hill.
-For 2023 the exciting courses have been set through the paths and cycleways of Fairfield.
+July 2nd 2023 was the 17th running of the Sydney Metropolitan Turkey Trot, the premier point to point event of the Sydney orienteering calendar.
+There were three courses: Short (8km), Medium (12km) and Long (20km).
+Each course had multiple maps.
+The start and finish location was at Fairfield Showground, and the course traversed paths and cycleways of Fairfield.

 The course standard is moderate, requiring basic navigation skills in map reading and route choice.
 Non-orienteers will have little difficulty with this standard yet it was still challenging in terms of route choice for the experienced orienteer.